james-berkheimer/jb-filetools/README.md

 jb-filetools
 ===========

-A collection of scripts used to help manage downloaded files.
+[WIP] A collection of scripts used to help manage downloaded files.

 Script descriptions
 =========